-The homepage of your website is one of the most important pages of your entire site because it is generally the first thing a visitor sees when they arrive on your site if they type in your domain name on their web browser, or navigate to your website from a search engine or directory.
+The home page of your website is important because it is generally the first thing a visitor sees when they arrive on your site if they type in your domain name on their web browser, or navigate to your website from a search engine or directory listing.

-The main page can also serve as a landing page to catch the attention of visitors, provide information to visitors about who you are, what you do and also to facilitate navigation to important sections on the website.
+The main page can also act as a landing page to catch your visitors’ attention, let your visitors know who you are, what you do and also to help them find their way to other sections on your website.

-In a static website, the main page and its content are normally ‘fixed’ to a designated home page file (e.g. www.mywebsite.com/index.php), so if you want visitors to see different content on your home page when they arrive on your site via the main URL (i.e. www.mywebsite.com/), you would normally have to edit the content on the page itself, or log into your server and change file names around.
+In a traditional website, the main page and its content are normally intrinsically part of the home page file (e.g. www.mywebsite.com/index.html), so if you want visitors to see different content on your home page when they land on your site via the main URL (i.e. www.mywebsite.com), you would have to edit the content on the page itself, or log into your server and change file names.

-WordPress makes things easier for users, especially for those who don’t want to mess around with stuff like editing web code in server files.
+WordPress makes things like managing pages easier for website owners, especially for site owners don’t want to mess around with stuff like editing page code and file names in server files.

-Used right “out of the box”, WordPress acts as a ‘blog’ and displays a changing list of recently-published posts, with the post titles and first paragraph or two of the content visible for each post published, and links pointing to separate pages where visitors can then keep access the full content (e.g. ”click here to continue reading” …).
+By default, WordPress acts as a ‘blog’ and presents a dynamic list of recently-published posts, with the post titles and an excerpt of the content displayed for each article published, and links pointing to separate pages which contain the full item (e.g. ”click here to continue reading” …).

-With WordPress, however, you are given the flexibility of creating as many pages as you want and then specifying which of these pages you would like to assign as the main page of your website.
+With WordPress, however, you are given the flexibility of creating as many pages as you want and then specifying which of these pages you want assigned as being the static page of your site.

-As you will soon discover, you can also change the home page of your site as often as you like, without touching the content, just by creating a number of different pages you can choose as the site’s static page, and then selecting the one you would like to display as your home page.
+Better still, you can also change the home page of your website or blog as often as you like, without editing any content, simply by having a number of pages you can point to as the site’s static page, and then selecting the page you want to show as the home page of your site.

 This feature is useful for many reasons.
-For example, you may want visitors arriving on your site via the front page to:
+For example, you may want visitors arriving on your site via the home page to: